 Would I be up to it, I wondered, with a trick knee that had gone out during a James Brown imitation a few years ago and a new social security card hiding in my wallet?
 Was there an age limit to certain adventures?

-Horse Riding Across Mongolia: Not a Good First Impression
+Horseback Riding in Mongolia: Not a Good First Impression

 Going on impulse, I hooked up with a horse trek to Mongolia put together by National Geographic Expeditions and led by a fantastic woman named Carroll Dunham, a New Jersey girl who wound up in Kathmandu, living the kind of life of adventure I had always dreamed about as a young girl.
 I filled out the information sheet, including my riding experience, which I played up a bit just as I hoped to play down my age.

 When I arrived in the Mongolian capital of Ulaanbaatar after stops in Los Angeles and Beijing and settled into our surprisingly modern hotel, I did not make a good first impression with the group: I fell asleep and had to be called to come down for our initial dinner together.
 My fellow travelers were into their main course when I arrived.
 I missed all the introductions, including why each person had come on the journey.
 I felt like I was already playing catch-up.